User-focused redesign to help put the focus on patients

 - The majority of all traffic on the site is to information about the Medical Access Program (MAP) and finding information in this section is not immediately obvious or easy for users.

-Design Recommendations
+Recommendations

 - Ensure site redesign templates include mobile phone and tablet wireframes that are specific to mobile devices.
 Focus should be given to mobile devices using Apple iPhone.